Selected MBA Projects

-We worked under guidance of Prof Biswanath Swain to analyse the issue of illegal immigration from various sound ethical perspectives.
+We worked under the guidance of Prof Biswanath Swain to analyse the issue of illegal immigration from various sound ethical perspectives.

 Econometric Analysis of Investment by Government on Education (Group Term Project, Econometrics)

-We worked under guidance of Prof Debojyoti Majumdar to use STATA software and perform various statistical tests on it.
-We found the effect of increasing the expenditure on education by state government on their per capita GDP.
+We worked under the guidance of Prof Debojyoti Majumdar to use STATA software and perform various statistical tests on it.
+We found the effect of increasing the expenditure on education by the state government on their per capita GDP.
 Finally, we performed several high-end econometric analysis techniques to test our preliminary results.

 Poster on Water Conservation (Group Project, Critical Thinking and Writing Skills I)